kinecosystem/kin-core-android-ethereum/README.md

 Please review our [CONTRIBUTING.md](CONTRIBUTING.md) guide before opening issues and pull requests.

 ## License
-The kin-sdk-core-android library is licensed under **LGPL LICENCE TO BE ADDED**
+The kin-sdk-core-android library is licensed under GNU Lesser General Public License v3.0, also included in our repository in the [COPYING.LESSER](COPYING.LESSER) file.